ianbaxter/poetical-server/README.md

 npm install
 ```

+I used MongoDB for the database.

-Create a .env file (just called .env) in the project directory and inside the .env file create a environemnt variable called DB_CONNECT which will be equal to your MongoDB connection string.
+Create a .env file in the project directory. inside the .env file create a environemnt variable called DB_CONNECT which will be equal to your MongoDB connection string.

 Details on how to get your connection string and connect to a MongoDB database via driver can be found [here](https://docs.atlas.mongodb.com/driver-connection/).